MohamedIKenedy/Arabic-Text-Classifier/README.md

 ## Support

-For inquiries or issues, contact [Your Contact Information].
+For inquiries or issues, contact mohamedifqir3@gmail.com

 ## License
+Mohamed IFQIR all rights reserved 2023